 - Preserving Newspapers (Library of Congress)

-- How can I preserve my newspaper clippings?
-(Library of Congress FAQ)
+- Preservation FAQ: How can I preserve my newspaper clippings?
+(U. Illinois)

-And remember, if you’d like to hear a discussion about this topic, be sure to check out Lisa Louise Cooke’s Genealogy Gems Podcast, Episode 83
+To hear a discussion about this topic between me and Lisa Louise Cook on her Genealogy Gems Podcast, Episode 83